ltomes/rel-a/README.md

 Forked from [Fahrplan](https://github.com/meyskens/fahrplan/tree/main)

-"Reläa" is a Sweedish word for electrical relay which is the extent of what I want to accomplish with this garden project.
+"Reläa" is a Swedish word for electrical relay which is the extent of what I want to accomplish with this garden project.
 I want an application that can easilly forward glucose data from a users xdrip+ phone to the Even Realities headset so the user can know their glucose at a glance.

 While it is meant to offer an "OS" for the Even Realities G1 and will copy some of the original functionality like notifications it is not designed to be a full smartglasses OS.